Information technology: Email

 A woman sending an email at an internet cafe's public computer.

 The technology and services IT provides for sending and receiving electronic messages (called "letters" or "electronic letters") over a distributed (including global) computer network.
 In terms of the composition of elements and the principle of operation, electronic mail practically repeats the system of regular (paper) mail, borrowing both terms (mail, letter, envelope, attachment, box, delivery, and others) and characteristic features — ease of use, message transmission delays, sufficient reliability, and at the same time no guarantee of delivery.
 The advantages of e-mail are: easily perceived and remembered by a person addresses of the form user_name@domain_name (for example, somebody@example.com); the ability to transfer both plain text and formatted, as well as arbitrary files; independence of servers (in the general case, they address each other directly); sufficiently high reliability of message delivery; ease of use by humans and programs.

-The disadvantages of e-mail include: the presence of such a phenomenon as spam (massive advertising and viral mailings); the theoretical impossibility of guaranteed delivery of a particular letter; possible delays in message delivery (up to several days); limits on the size of one message and on the total size of messages in the mailbox (personal for users).
+The disadvantages of e-mail include the presence of such phenomena as spam (massive advertising and viral mailings); the theoretical impossibility of guaranteeing the delivery of a particular letter; possible delays in message delivery (up to several days); and limits on the size of a single message and on the total size of messages in a mailbox (which vary for individual users).